dchodge/rjmc/README.md

 ## Getting Started

-We provide examples of how to implement this package for various scenarios:
+We provide examples of how to implement this package for various scenarios in vignettes:

+- Example 1: How to fit a mixture distribution where the number of mixtures is unknown

 Refer to the background documentation or vignettes in the package for step-by-step tutorials.